IHPR researchers publish reports to inform the field on health advancements in South Texas and beyond.

 South Texas Health Status Review: 2018

-Cancer is a significant public health issue in South Texas, with various disparities and rates that differ from the rest of Texas and nation, according to the 2018 Cancer Chapter update of the South Texas Health Status Review, an online report of the latest cancer data led by Dr. Amelie G. Ramirez, chair and professor of Population Health Sciences, director of the Institute for Health Promotion Research (IHPR), and leader of Community Outreach and Engagement at the Mays Cancer Center, all at UT Health San Antonio.
+Cancer is a significant public health issue in South Texas, with various cancer burdens and rates that differ from the rest of Texas and nation, according to the 2018 Cancer Chapter update of the South Texas Health Status Review, an online report of the latest cancer data led by Dr. Amelie G. Ramirez, chair and professor of Population Health Sciences, director of the Institute for Health Promotion Research (IHPR), and leader of Community Outreach and Engagement at the Mays Cancer Center, all at UT Health San Antonio.

 Ramirez, A.G. & Mesa, R. (2018).
 The South Texas Health Status Review: Cancer Chapter Update.
 Available at: https://salud.to/cancerchapter